makjn10/Chat-server/README.md

 ![Client Server Interaction](http://vidyakv.files.wordpress.com/2011/12/cs-120-3-3341.png)

 ## SERVER
+Working :
-* In the server program, first is the establishment of connection to a port.Server takes incoming connections and ask for a username from every connection.
+* In the server program, first is the establishment of connection to a port(socket creation and binding).
-* Server listens for incoming connections as well as keep reading from the connections it already have.
+* Server listens for incoming connections as well as keep reading from the connections it already have connected to.
+Server accepts incoming connections , sends a welcome message to the client and ask for option(what client wants to actually do) and username from every connection.
 * **select()** function gives the power to monitor several sockets at the same time.
 It tells which ones are ready for reading, which are ready for writing, and which sockets have raised exceptions.
 ```C
 int select(int numfds, fd_set *readfds, fd_set *writefds, fd_set *exceptfds, struct timeval *timeout);